2022 Annual Report

 We are thrilled to share that 2022 was a year of progress and growth in which we hit extraordinary milestones and celebrated a Decade of Success!

 In 2011, we began as a team of two, working in one community with fifteen participants.
 To date, more than 10,000 women and girls have participated in our programs, and we have reached nearly 50,000 individuals directly.
-In 2022 our team grew to thirty-three staff members and our work covered seventy-three communities, across three countries.
-We provided 1,400 free legal services to over 800 women.
+In 2022 our team grew to thirty-three staff members and our work now spans across three countries.
+In Guatemala, we provided 1,428 free legal services to over 800 women.
 More than 1,300 women and girls participated in our programs, and we welcomed twenty-two new women to our network of Community Advocates.
-Regionally, we collaborated with 155 civil society organizations with whom we shared knowledge and technical assistance.
+Regionally, we collaborated with individuals from 155 civil society organizations, sharing knowledge and technical assistance.

-As a team, we celebrated the achievements of the past ten years and began to define ambitious organizational goals for the future.
-Recognizing that sustainable growth must be guided by local expertise and informed by our past experience, last year we created an Impact and Learning team which is dedicated to ensuring that WJI’s work has a lasting impact that transforms communities.
+As a team, we celebrated the achievements of the last decade and began to define ambitious organizational goals for the future.
+Recognizing that sustainable growth must be guided by local expertise and informed by our past experience, last year we created an Impact and Learning team which is dedicated to ensuring that our work has a lasting impact that will transform communities.

 Thank you for being a critical part of our success.